Problems? You can also read it on Inkitt, Royal Road, Scribblehub, and ao3.

 “The Henderson brothers gave me crates of this for the party.”
 Barry said.
 “They’re testing out a formula for peach flavor.”

 Will and Jake grabbed one, and the waitress moved on.
 The caps had already been removed.
 Jake peered inside.
 Whatever it was, fizzled.
 Was it safe to drink?
 Stellaluna had no problem downing it.
+Then again, he wouldn’t be surprised if she had a death wish.

 “It’s soda,” Will said to him.
 “Try it.”